chadsisson/chadsisson/README.md

 ## About

-I'm a cybersecurity professional at Huber & Associates, managing security operations across 50+ client environments while serving as virtual CISO to 14 organizations.
+I'm a cybersecurity professional, managing security operations across 30+ client environments while serving as virtual VCISO to 14 organizations.
 I specialize in incident response, SIEM implementation, and building automation tools that enhance security operations efficiency.

 ## 🔧 Technologies